atreyasha/spp-explainability/docs/develop.md

     6. Discussion

-        1.  add statement on quality of explanations based on three criteria in XAI -\> link this to RQ2 and find an appropriate place to add it

-        2.  discuss relationship between tau threshold and the softmax/binary distances
+        1.  discuss relationship between tau threshold and the softmax/binary distances

-        3.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models
+        2.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models

-        4.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer
+        3.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer

-        5.  provide examples of RE similarities and types
+        4.  provide examples of RE similarities and types

+    7. Further work

+        1.  for the target audience of end-users -\> how can a user make use of the regex model

+        2.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

+    8. Bibliography

+        1.  improve capitalization with braces in bibtex file

+        2.  find alternative journal/conference citations for current arxiv papers

-    7. Terminologies and abbreviations
+    9. Terminologies and abbreviations

         1.  sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a